 If your answer is yes to any of the above questions, we’ve got a helpful new resource for you.

-The Buck Institute for Education has just published a short, 32-page booklet that explains the “why and what” of PBL in a non-jargony, easily-readable style, with a colorful graphic design.
-Project Based Learning: Preparing Students for Tomorrow, Engaging Them Today is now on sale in our online store.
-Quantity discounts are available, and it will soon be offered in a Spanish translation.
+The Buck Institute for Education has just published a short, 40-page booklet that explains the “why and what” of PBL in a non-jargony, easily-readable style, with a colorful graphic design.
+An Intro To Project Based Learning: Preparing Students for Tomorrow, Engaging Them Today is now on sale in our online store.
+Quantity discounts are available, and it's offered in a Spanish translation.

 We created this booklet mainly for K-12 parents, but it could be read by community and school board members, clerical/support staff at a school or district, and even older students.
 It would also come in handy if a school or district is reaching out to people in local business and industry, nonprofit organizations, or government to bring greater authenticity and real-world connections to its PBL efforts.